devtin/PLS/README.md

 /etc/init.d/nginx restart
 ```

+# SENDER INFORMATION

+To modify sender information, modify files `./PLS/emails-from.json` (customer will receive surveys from this person) and  `./PLS/emails-to.json` (person who will receive the survey's answers).

 # TEMPLATE MODIFICATION

 Go to `$ ./PLS/assets/public/pls` you will see `email-pls.html` and `email-petroleum.html` inside.
 Images for template `email-pls.html` are stored in folder `email-1` and images for template `email-petroleum.html` in folder `email-2`.